Brandon-MK/Brandon-MK/README.md

 ### Hi there, I am Brandon 👋

 - 🔭 I’m currently working on a Web project
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on a JavaScript,Python project
+- 👯 I’m looking to collaborate on a JavaScript project
-- 💬 Ask me about Javascript or Python
+- 💬 Ask me about Javascript
 - 📫 How to reach me: On Twitter @kalinaki_code
 - 😄 Pronouns: Him
 - ⚡ Fun fact: I love Coding!